Frequently Asked Questions

 - your contact info

 I prefer phone, Skype, or in-person interviews as opposed to email/text interviews since real-time interaction is more lively and fun.

 Note that I usually turn down interviews that will require an account, subscription, or payment for people to access.
-The interview must be freely available to all when it's published -- no access restrictions whatsoever.
+The interview must be freely available to all when it's published -- no access restrictions.

-I also prefer interviews that will be kept available indefinitely, so they may continue to provide value to people year after year, as opposed to one-time events that will only be broadcast temporarily and then vanish.
+I also prefer interviews that are made available indefinitely, so they may continue to provide value to people year after year, as opposed to one-time events that will only be broadcast temporarily and then vanish.

 I might be.
 Please review my speaking page first.
 Then send me the details about your event.

 It's possible.
 Please read my page about meeting in person.